danielbodden/GSD-Rando/README.md

 The following files are included in this project:

-- RandomizationGSD.R: includes the generating of randomization sequences and calculation of type I error and power conditioned on these generated randomization sequences.
+- RandomizationGSD.R: Generates randomization sequences for a randomization procedure and calculates type I error and power conditioned on each generated randomization sequences.
-- Plot_and_Save.R: includes the data generation and figure creation for visualisation.
+- Plot_and_Save.R: Generates data for type I error and power and saves them to excel files.
+Also includes functions for figure creation.
-- standards.R: calculates properties of group sequential boundaries and was provided by Chris Jennison.
+- standards.R: Calculates properties of group sequential boundaries.
+File provided by Chris Jennison.